A joint of beef topside or silverside (as big as you can get in your plastic box)

 Then take the meat out of the wine and pat it dry.
 Use an old but clean towel for this.
 It will get very stained.

 Tie the meat with string so that it hangs vertically.
 Hang it somewhere draughty.
-I hang mine in the porch over the front door.
+I hang mine in the porch over the back door.
 I have a net bag to keep the flies off the meat.
-They are fairly difficult to find on the internet and so import big net bags with rings in from France – try googling “sac a jambon” or “sac a jambon mural”.
+They are fairly difficult to find on the internet and so I import big net bags with rings in from France – try googling “sac a jambon” or “sac a jambon mural”.
+The rings do a great job of keeping the net bag away from the meat.

-I left my bresaola hanging for about a month or so and then sliced it as thinly as I could with a slicing machine that I bought from eBay.
+I left my bresaola hanging for about a week or so and then sliced it as thinly as I could with a slicing machine that I bought from eBay.
+It’s difficult to judge how long to leave it outside for as it’s dependant on the weather.
+Cool and damp weather will mean that the meat will lose moisture slower than warm and dry weather.

 Ideally it should be paper thin and it should be possible to see the light through it.
 I then vacuum packed the bresaola.